yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-yveCRV.md

-# How to Understand yveCRV
+# How to understand yveCRV

 On February 6th 2021 Yearn Finance launched its latest product, yveCRV.